USC shuts down Oregon 82-68 to end 20-year Elite Eight wait

 The Trojans (25-7) clipped the high-flying Ducks with their length on the perimeter and 7-footer Evan Mobley in the middle.
 Offensively, the region’s No. 6 seed bobbed and weaved through the holes in Oregon’s defense, shooting 57% and 10 of 17 from 3.

-The all-around domination put USC in the Elite Eight for the second time in 60 years and three Pac-12 teams in the regional final for the first time since 2001.

-Next up is a shot at undefeated Gonzaga in the regional final Tuesday.
+The all-around domination put three Pac-12 teams in the Elite Eight for the first time since 2001 and gives USC a shot at undefeated Gonzaga in the region finals Tuesday.

 Oregon certainly had no answer for the long-armed Trojans.

-The seventh-seed Ducks (21-7) floundered after USC switched to zone early on, unable to find holes or get much of anything to drop over it until a late rally that came up short.
+The seventh-seed Ducks (21-7) floundered against USC’s zone, unable to find holes or get much of anything to drop over it until a late rally that came up short.
 The Pac-12’s best 3-point shooting team (38%) went 5 of 21 from the arc.

 Eugene Omoruyi had 28 points 10 rebounds, and Chris Duarte scored 21 for the Ducks.